 Wear loose, comfortable clothing that you can push above your knees and elbows.
 Sleeveless tops are helpful if you have shoulder issues.
-Loose necked tee shirts or very open scoop necked shirts or button up shirts allow me to get to the area if you have upper back tension/pain or neck pain if you have pain in these areas.
+Loose necked tee shirts or very open scoop necked shirts or button up shirts allow us to get to the area if you have upper back tension/pain or neck pain if you have pain in these areas.
 If you have mid back pain and you wear a brazier, please wear one that opens in the back for better access.
 Sports bras are often in the way.
 You'll need to remove your shoes and socks - at the table!
 Wear your shoes to the tables!

 Don't exert yourself physically two hours before and two hours after your treatment.
 Examples of exerting yourself physically are:

-- working out at the gym
+working out at the gym

-- a long, exhausting hike, bike, run or swim (more than 30-45 minutes? or whatever is too much for you and exhausts you)
+a long, exhausting hike, bike, run or swim (more than 30-45 minutes? or whatever is too much for you and exhausts you)

-- dancing that works up a sweat
+dancing that works up a sweat

-- and even yoga -- A vinyasa, restorative or yin yoga class at regular room temperature is probably just fine.
-Hot yoga is NOT good right before and right after acupuncture.
+and even yoga -- A vinyasa, restorative or yin yoga class at regular room temperature is probably just fine.
+Hot yoga is NOT GOOD right before and right after acupuncture.